aramis-lab/clinica/docs/Converters/ADNI2BIDS.md

             - Subject sub-ADNI128S4586 for session ses-M48
             - Subject sub-ADNI053S4813 for session ses-M48
             - Subject sub-ADNI053S5272 for session ses-M24
+            - Subject sub-ADNI135S6284 for session ses-M12

     - **fMRI**
         - _Image conversion does not generate an output file:_
             - Subject sub-ADNI006S4485 for session ses-M84
+            - Subject sub-ADNI123S4127 for session ses-M96
+        - _Interslice distance varies in the volume (incompatible with NIfTI format):_
+            - Subject sub-ADNI016S6802 for session ses-M00
+            - Subject sub-ADNI016S6816 for session ses-M00
+            - Subject sub-ADNI126S4891 for session ses-M84

     - **FDG PET**
         - _Image conversion does not generate an output file:_